-- any kind of property held by an assessee, whether or not in connection with his business or profession; - any securities held by a Foreign Institutional Investor which has invested in such securities in accordance with the regulations made under the Securities and Exchange Board of India Act, 1992
+- any kind of property held by an assessee, whether or not in connection with his business or profession; - any securities held by a Foreign Institutional Investor which has invested in such securities in accordance with the regulations made under the Securities and Exchange Board of India Act, 1992; - any unit linked insurance policy to which exemption u/s 10(10D) does not apply due to applicability of the fourth and fifth provisos thereof1

-Note: Capital asset may be movable or immovable or tangible/corporeal (furniture, jewellery, etc.) or intangible/incorporeal (goodwill, tenancy right, copy right, etc.)
+Note: Capital asset may be movable or immovable or tangible/corporeal (furniture, jewellery, etc.) or intangible/ incorporeal (goodwill, tenancy right, copy right, etc.)